Over 148,000 in the state turned to private mortgage insurance to achieve homeownership, saving for a 20% down payment could take Texans 13 years.

-Private MI has enabled over 35 million people access to affordable, low down payment mortgages, serving as a bridge for homebuyers to qualify for home financing despite putting less than 20 percent down.
-The latest USMI report examines the number of borrowers served, the percentage of borrowers who were first-time homebuyers, average loan amounts, and average FICO credit scores.
-USMI also calculates the number of years to save 20 percent versus 5 percent down payments for each state plus the District of Columbia.
+Private MI facilitates access to sustainable and affordable mortgage finance credit for millions of people who put less than 20% down on a home loan.
+The USMI report examines the number of borrowers served, the percentage of borrowers who were first-time homebuyers, average loan amounts, and average FICO credit scores.
+USMI also calculates the number of years to save a 5% versus 20% down payment for each state plus the District of Columbia.
 For many Texans, the biggest hurdle in buying a home is the 20% down payment they mistakenly believe is required for mortgage approval.

-Key findings from the report include:
+Key findings about Texas from the report include:

 U.S. Mortgage Insurers (USMI) is dedicated to a housing finance system backed by private capital that enables access to housing finance for borrowers while protecting taxpayers.
 Mortgage insurance offers an effective way to make mortgage credit available to more people.
 USMI is ready to help build the future of homeownership.
-Learn more at www.usmi.org
+Learn more at www.usmi.org.